About FAQ Contact Advertise With Us Press

 We enjoyed our visit to Driftwood Estate Winery where we learned more about the harshness of the Texan temperamental weather and the constant struggle viticulturists have against Pierce’s disease.
 Despite these difficulties, Texas winemakers have a phenomenal determination to conquer these difficulties and produce quality wines.

-Inside the tasting room, an L-shaped pinewood countertop and pinewood walls create a warm feeling.
+DriftwoodInside the tasting room, an L-shaped pinewood countertop and pinewood walls create a warm feeling.
 Large windows provide light.
-Note the hummingbird feeder visible from the tasting room, just outside under the trees.
-While tasting wines browse the accessories including Dixieland Candles, wine jellies and wine accessories.
+While tasting wines browse the accessories including candles, wine jellies and wine accessories.
 T-shirts with quotes are also available.
 Quotes include “Peace, Love & Wine,” and “Liquid Happiness.”

-Driftwood Estate WineryThe winery frequently has events.
+The winery frequently has events.
 Special events vary between music and special dinners.
 For up-to-date information be sure to check the winery website.
 Anyone interested in hosting a private event is encouraged to contact the winery.
-Small events of up to 50 people can be hosted inside and tents are available for larger outdoor gatherings.
+Small and large events can be held at the winery.

 Enjoy your visit to Driftwood Estate Winery.
 Consider bringing a picnic lunch to enjoy with a glass or bottle of Driftwood Estate wine.